boots-edu/textbook/source/text/8-testing/anonymous.md

 Being **_first class objects_** functions can be used in many places.

--   As a paramter to methods
+-   As a parameter to methods

 {: .no-run}
 ```typescript